-The Snip mine produced approximately 1.1 million ounces of gold from 1991 to 1999 at an average grade of 27.5 g/t.
+The Snip project includes the past-producing Snip gold mine.
+The former mine produced approximately 1.1 million ounces of gold from 1991 to 1999 at an average grade of 27.5 g/t.
 Skeena initially reviewed and modelled over 280,000 metres of historical drill data and completed an initial 7,200 metre surface drill program in 2016 with encouraging results.
 A winterized exploration camp has been established, and in 2017 the team re-opened and rehabilitated the underground workings, re-established ventilation and electric services prior to completing an initial 8,652 metre underground drill-program in December of 2017.
 An 11,000 metre Phase-II underground drill-program is currently underway.